scotws/SAN/san_handbook.md

 # Constructing an improved syntax

-When setting out to get rid of these problems, we have to remember that any new system must remain easy to read for coders who see it for the first time, even if they never use it themselves.
+Any new system must remain easy to read for coders who see it for the first time, even if they never use it themselves.
 Because of this, we cannot stray too far from the traditional syntax.
 This is especially true for the original 6502 mnemonics that have been in widespread use for decades.
-We have a bit more leeway with the new 65816 instructions, because the MPU is not so well known.
-In fact, we can try to make the more advanced processor easier to use with choice of mnemonics.
+We have a bit more leeway with the new 65816 instructions because the MPU is not so well known.
+In fact, we can try to make the more advanced processor easier to use with a better choice of mnemonics.

 With that in mind, the new syntax presented here has the following features:

-**There is a one-to-one relationship between mnemonics and machine code instructions.** Put differently, every mnemonic represents one and only one opcode, not up to 15.
+**There is a one-to-one relationship between mnemonics and machine code instructions.** Every mnemonic represents one and only one opcode, not up to 15.
 No analysis of the operand is required to figure out what instruction we are dealing with.
 Besides removing the requirement for various special characters, this makes building assemblers and disassemblers far easier.

 **We keep (almost) all of the original mnemonics as the three-character "stems" of the new opcodes.** This allows the code to be read by those programmers who have never even heard the name of the new syntax.
-So even though you could argue that `STA` should be named `stc` for a 16-bit accumulator when running in native mode on the 65816, this would make it too confusing.
+So even though you could argue that `STA` should be named `stc` for a 16-bit accumulator when running in native mode on the 65816, this would be too big of break with the traditional notation.
 So we stick with `sta`.

 **The addressing modes are coded as part of the opcode body, separated by a dot from the stem.** This is the opcode’s "suffix".
-The suffix shows if the instruction is direct page, immediate, X indexed etc. For example, `LDA $10` becomes `lda.d 10` (with `d` for "direct page") and `STA $1000,X` becomes `sta.x
+The suffix shows if the instruction is direct page, immediate, X indexed etc. This way, `LDA $10` becomes `lda.d 10` (with `d` for "direct page") and `STA $1000,X` becomes `sta.x
-$1000` under the new system.
-We go into detail below.
+$1000`.
+We go into more detail below.

 **The operand is pure parameter and not used for identifying the instruction.** This simplifies the writing of assemblers, because